raspberrypilearning/temperature-log/README.md

 ### Hardware

-For accurate timestamps in your logs, you can optionally use a [Real Time Clock](http://www.modmypi.com/raspberry-pi/breakout-boards/raspberry-pi-%28official%29/piface-shim-rtc-real-time-clock/) accessory
+For accurate timestamps in your logs, you can use an optional [Real Time Clock](http://www.modmypi.com/raspberry-pi/breakout-boards/raspberry-pi-%28official%29/piface-shim-rtc-real-time-clock/) accessory

 ## Worksheet & included files

 - [The worksheet](worksheet.md)
-- (Optional) THere is a shell script version of the temperature monitor, if your prefer using Bash: [temp_monitor.sh](code/temperature_log.sh)
+- (Optional) There is a shell script version of the temperature monitor, if your prefer using Bash: [temp_monitor.sh](code/temperature_log.sh)
-    - Download to your Pi with `wget http://goo.gl/vV2SF5 -O temperature_log.sh --no-check-certificate`
+    - Download to your Pi with `wget http://goo.gl/vV2SF5 -O temperature_log.sh --no-check-certificate`.

 ## Licence